insure logo

 Cheapest car insurance in Utah

-Nationwide has the cheapest average rate in the state at $1,135 a year.
+Nationwide has the lowest average rate in Utah at $1,135 a year or $95 a month.

 CompanyAverage annual premiumAverage monthly premium